Model theory of Galois actions of torsion Abelian groups: General results about -fields

 \end{remark} The next result generalizes an implication from Lemma \ref{fraextbest} (a version of it, in a more general context, appeared as \cite[Corollary 3.47]{Hoff3}). \begin{prop} If $(K,G)$ is $G$-closed, then the restriction map

 is a Frattini cover.
-Hence, if $C$ is PAC and $(K,G)$ is $G$-closed (for example, when $(K,G)$ is e.c. and $G$ is finitely generated), then this restriction map is a universal Frattini cover. \end{prop} \begin{proof} Let us consider the restriction map:
+Hence, if $C$ is PAC and $(K,G)$ is $G$-closed (for example, when $(K,G)$ is e.c. and $G$ is finitely generated), then this restriction map is the universal Frattini cover. \end{prop} \begin{proof} Since $K$ is $G$-closed, we get by Remark \ref{pecobs}(0) that $C$ is a perfect field.
+Let us consider the restriction map:

 and we take a closed subgroup $\mathcal{G}\leqslant \gal(C)$ such that $\alpha(\mathcal{G})=\gal\left(C^{\alg}\cap K/C\right)$.
 It is enough to show that $\mathcal{G}=\gal(C)$.
 Since $\ker(\alpha)\mathcal{G}=\gal(C)$, we get that